-From the Battle of Moore's Creek Bridge4 on, the British had made early and mostly futile efforts in the South, including a failed naval expedition to take Charleston in 1776.
-Such victories boosted Patriot morale and blunted British efforts, but, by 1779-80, with stalemate in the North, British strategists again looked south.
+Beginning with the Battle of Moore's Creek Bridge4, the British had made early and mostly futile efforts in the South, including a failed naval expedition to take Charleston in 1776.
+Such victories boosted Patriot morale and blunted British efforts, but by 1779-80, with stalemate in the North, British strategists again looked south.
 They came south for a number of reasons, primarily to assist Southern Loyalists5 and help them regain control of colonial governments, and then push north, to crush the rebellion6.
 They estimated that many of the population would rally to the Crown.

 The Southern Campaign, especially in the backcountry, was essentially a civil war as the colonial population split between Patriot and Loyalist.
 Conflict came, often pitting neighbor against neighbor and re-igniting old feuds and animosities.
 Those of both sides organized militia, often engaging each other.
 The countryside was devastated, and raids and reprisals were the order of the day.

 Into this conflict, General George Washington sent the very capable Nathanael Greene to take command of the Southern army.
 Against military custom, Greene, just two weeks into his command, split his army, sending General Daniel Morgan southwest of the Catawba River to cut supply lines and hamper British operations in the backcountry, and, in doing so "spirit up the people".
 General Cornwallis, British commander in the South, countered Greene's move by sending Lieutenant Colonel Banastre Tarleton to block Morgan's actions.
 Tarleton was only twenty-six, but he was an able commander, both feared and hated - hated especially for his victory at the Waxhaws.11 There, Tarleton was said to have continued the fight against remnants of the Continental Army trying to surrender.
-His refusal, tradition says, of offering no quarter, led to the derisive term "Tarleton's Quarter".
+According to tradition, his refusal to offer quarter, led to the derisive term "Tarleton's Quarter".

 The term "cowpens"15, endemic to such South Carolina pastureland and associated early cattle industry, would be etched in history.
 The field itself was some 500 yards long and just as wide, a park-like setting dotted with trees, but devoid of undergrowth, having been kept clear by cattle grazing in the spring on native grasses and peavine16.

 There was forage17 at the Cowpens for horses, and evidence of free-ranging cattle for food.
-Morgan, too, since he had learned of Tarleton's pursuit, had spread the word for militia18 units to rendezvous at the Cowpens.
-Many knew the geography some were Overmountain men who had camped at the Cowpens on their journey to the Battle of Kings Mountain.19 Camp was made in a swale between two small hills, and through the night Andrew Pickens' militia drifted into camp.
+Since he had learned of Tarleton's pursuit, Morgan also had spread the word for militia18 units to rendezvous at the Cowpens.
+Many knew the geography; some were Overmountain men who had camped at the Cowpens on their journey to the Battle of Kings Mountain.19 They made camp in a swale between two small hills, and through the night Andrew Pickens' militia drifted into camp.
 Morgan moved among the campfires and offered encouragement; his speeches to militia and Continentals alike were command performances.
 He spoke emotionally of past battles, talked of the battle plan, and lashed out against the British.
 His words were especially effective with the militia the "Old Waggoner"20 of French and Indian War days and the hero of Saratoga21, spoke their language.
 He knew how to motivate them even proposing a competition of bravery between Georgia and Carolina units.
 By the time he was through, one soldier observed that the army was "in good spirits and very willing to fight".
 But, as one observed, Morgan hardly slept a wink that night.